 Drugs work in the brain in various ways and some have a serious impact on your cognition and brain chemistry.
 In some cases, drugs can cause short and long-term psychosis, especially as a result of long-term use and abuse.
 In some cases, drug use can exacerbate pre-existing mental disorders that cause psychosis, even if it wasn’t previously apparent that the disorder existed.

 Psychosis is not an extremely widespread problem with only 3 percent of the U.S. population experiencing psychosis at some point in their lives.
 However, that represents over nine million people, meaning that it is a significant issue.

-If you or a loved one has experienced symptoms of psychosis, it’s important to speak to a professional, especially if it accompanied by suicidal thoughts.
+If you or a loved one has experienced symptoms of psychosis, it’s important to speak to a professional, especially if it is accompanied by suicidal thoughts.

 Psychosis can sometimes be difficult to notice in yourself.
 It changes your perception of reality and, by nature, that means you may not realize what’s happening.
 However, people that experience drug-induced psychosis seem to have a better understanding that something is wrong than people who experience it as a result of mental illness.

 There are a few telltale signs that point to the existence of a psychotic episode or symptoms.
-You may be able to notice them in yourself or in a loved one.
+You may be able to notice them in yourself or a loved one.
 Symptoms include: